1mengqing/PAHs-exposure-lung-cancer/README.md

 ## Project organization

-Scripts: Codes used to develop the project's methods.
+Scripts:Codes used to develop the project's methods.
 Figures: Images results from analysis

 ## Methodology